Protect Yourself and Loved Ones by Addressing Roadway Risks

 4. Designate a sober driver or arrange alternate transportation: Alcohol is only one cause of impaired driving.
 Drugs, including opioids, marijuana and some over-the-counter medicines, can cause drowsiness, alter visual functions and affect mental judgement and motor skills.

-5. Avoid fatigued driving: Getting behind the wheel while fatigued can be deadly.
+5. Avoid fatigued driving: Drowsy driving is impaired driving.
+Getting behind the wheel while fatigued can be deadly.
 Ensure you are well-rested before you get on the road.

 6. Buckle up: Seat belts are estimated to have saved 374,276 lives.
 Every occupant should buckle up appropriately; teens have the lowest rates of seat belt use among all age groups.

 7. Protect vulnerable passengers: Child safety seats significantly reduce the risk of infant and toddler deaths.
-Make sure you read the manufacturer’s instructions before installing a car seat.
+Be sure to read the manufacturer’s instructions before installing a car seat.
 If you need help, visit the National Child Passenger Safety Board at cpsboard.org to find a certified technician near you.

-8. Look before you lock: Last year, 25 children died in hot cars.
-With temperatures rising across the country and the special occasion breaking routine, make it a priority to ensure you don’t leave the car without your child passengers.
+8. Look before you lock: An average of 37 children died in hot cars each year.
+Make it a priority to ensure you don’t leave the car without your child passengers when special circumstances break your routine.
 The temperature in your vehicle can increase up to 19 degrees Fahrenheit in the first 10 minutes after parking and turning off the engine.
 Visit nsc.org/HotCars to learn more.

 10. Take an alternate path: For shorter trips, consider leaving the car at home and finding a safe biking or walking route to get when you’re headed.